usc-isi-i2/kgtk/docs/transform/replace_nodes.md

 The activated mapping edges output file will have the same columns and record order as the mapping file.

+### The Rejected Mapping Edges Output File

+When `--rejected-mapping-edges-file REJECTED_MAPPING_EDGES_FILE` is specified, then the rejected mapping edges output file will contain a copy of the mapping edges that were rejected due to a confidence value that did not meet the threshold value.

+The rejected mapping edges output file will have the same columns and record order as the mapping file.

 ## Usage

 ```